UCSBCarpentry/2022-04-19-ucsb-python/README.md

 ### Updating the files on GitHub in your web browser

-1. Go into your newly-created repository, which will be at `https://github.com/your_username/YYYY-MM-DD-site`.
+~~1.
+Go into your newly-created repository,
+    which will be at `https://github.com/your_username/YYYY-MM-DD-site`.
     For example,
     if your username is `gvwilson`,
-    the repository's URL will be `https://github.com/gvwilson/2016-12-01-oomza`.
+    the repository's URL will be `https://github.com/gvwilson/2016-12-01-oomza`.~~

-3. Ensure you are on the gh-pages branch by clicking on the branch under the drop down in the menu bar (see the note below):
+~~3.
+Ensure you are on the gh-pages branch by clicking on the branch under the drop
+    down in the menu bar (see the note below):~~

     ![screenshot of this repository's GitHub page showing the "Branch" dropdown menu expanded with the "gh-pages" branch selected](fig/select-gh-pages-branch.png?raw=true)

-3. Edit the header of `index.md` to customize the list of instructors, workshop venue, etc.
+~~3.
+Edit the header of `index.md` to customize the list of instructors,
+    workshop venue, etc.
-    You can do this in the browser by clicking on it in the file view on GitHub and then selecting the pencil icon in the menu bar:
+    You can do this in the browser by clicking on it in the file view on GitHub and then selecting the pencil icon in the menu bar:~~

     ![screenshot of top menu bar for GitHub's file interface with the edit icon highlighted in the top right](fig/edit-index-file-menu-bar.png?raw=true)

     Editing hints are embedded in `index.md`,
     and full instructions are in [the customization instructions][customization].

-4. Remove the notice about using the workshop template in the `index.md` file.
-You can safely delete everything between the `{% comment %}` and `{% endcomment %}` (included) as indicated below (about from line 35 to line 51):
+~~4.
+Remove the notice about using the workshop template in the `index.md` file.
+You can safely
+    delete everything between the `{% comment %}` and `{% endcomment %}` (included) as indicated below (about from line 35 to line 51):~~

     ```jekyll
     {% comment %} <------------ remove from this line